Splamy/TS3AudioBot/README.md

 Download the git repository with `git clone --recurse-submodules https://github.com/Splamy/TS3AudioBot.git`.

 #### Linux
+1. Get the latest mono version by following [this tutorial](http://www.mono-project.com/download/stable/#download-lin) and install `mono-devel`
 1. See if you have NuGet by just executing `nuget`.
-If not, get `NuGet.exe` with `wget https://dist.nuget.org/win-x86-commandline/latest/nuget.exe`
+If not, get `nuget.exe` with `wget https://dist.nuget.org/win-x86-commandline/latest/nuget.exe`
 1. Go into the directory of the repository with `cd TS3AudioBot`
-1. Execute `nuget restore` or `mono ../Nuget.exe restore` to download all dependencies
+1. Execute `nuget restore` or `mono ../nuget.exe restore` to download all dependencies
-1. Execute `msbuild /p:Configuration=Release TS3AudioBot.sln` to build the C# AudioBot
+1. Execute `msbuild /p:Configuration=Release TS3AudioBot.sln` to build the AudioBot
 1. Getting the dependencies
     * on **Ubuntu**:
     Run `sudo apt-get install libopus-dev ffmpeg`